Asmi1108/Asmi1108/README.md

 # Hello!
 I'm Asmi 👋

 **Welcome to my GitHub profile!**

 I'm a passionate +1 student with love for coding, exploring new technologies, and working on innovative projects.

 ## 🎯 Currently working on:
-- Coding projects to challenge my skills and push my boundaries.
+- Coding projects to push my boundaries.
-- Exploring new ideas in web development and programming.
+- Exploring new ideas in web development.

 ## 🌱 Currently learning:
 - Brushing up on my **javascript** knowledge